Let's code!

 Let’s add some comparison logic to this new block.
 From the “Logic” section find a block that compares whether two number values are equal to each other and drag and drop it in place of the “true” value that’s there.

 Let’s add the “RGBcolor” variable in the left slot of the comparison logic.
-To do that, open the “Variables” section and drag and drop the “RGBcolor” block right where the number ‘10’ is on the left.
-Let’s also change the number ‘10’ on the right into ‘0’.
+Let’s also put the number ’0' on the right side.

 Now find the “I/O” section on the left side of the screen.
 From there drag and drop the “set RGB LED color” block in the empty slot of the “if else” block.
 Just like this:

 Let’s do the same for all of the colors.
-To add a new check click on the little ‘+’ icon on the bottom left.
+To add a new check click on the little ‘gear’ icon on the upper left side of the block.

 Then, drag and drop the same comparison block as in the previous step and add the “RGBcolor” variable.
 This time instead of ‘0’ add the value ‘1’ and set the “RGB LED color” to “red” by selecting the red color from the drop-down menu.